hermiod-php/hermiod/README.md

 ## About

-Hermiod is a Object JSON Mapper which aims to fill the gap between JSON and PHP using similar paradigms to Doctrine's Object Relationship Mapper.
+Hermiod is an Object JSON Mapper which aims to fill the gap between JSON and PHP using similar paradigms to Doctrine's Object Relationship Mapper.

 PHP is a rich and expressive language with many features to express objects, properties, types, nullability, and defaults.